samuelrieder/jaswig.github.io/_posts/2016-09-30-transparency-part-1.markdown

 ### Why we want to be transparent and what we hope to achieve with it

-The world around us is very complicated but maybe it doesn’t have to be that way?!
+The world around us is very untransparent and complicated but maybe it doesn’t have to be that way?!
 We would like to experiment with full transparency to make the reality we are building around us more digestible.
 <!--more-->

-One thing I learned to run human systems is transparency.
+If we learned one thing from starting a startup and thus working together with different kinds of people is that transparency matters.
 Transparent organizations are more powerful.
-They much open because of their transparency.
-As a consequence they are much more collaborative this means they are also less top down and heirarchical and more connected in rich relationships of people that try to get their work done.
+They are much more open because of their transparency.
+As a consequence they are much more collaborative which means that they are also less top down and heirarchical and more "connected" in "rich" relationships.

 We hope to achieve the following things by choosing this radically different way of working: